emmt/OptimPackNextGen.jl/README.md

 # TiPi.jl

 **TiPi** is a **T**oolkit for **I**nverse **P**roblems and **I**maging in
 Julia.
-One of the objective of TiPi is to solve image reconstruction problems, so TiPi is designed to dela with large number of unknowns.
+One of the main objectives of TiPi is to solve image reconstruction problems, so TiPi is designed to deal with large number of unknowns (*e.g.*, as many as pixels in an image).

 ## Cost functions